googlecloudrobotics/core/docs/how-to/connecting-robot.md

       --robot-type my-robot-type
     ```

-    Replace `[PROJECT_ID]` with your GCP project ID.
+    Set `${PROJECT_ID}` to your GCP project ID.
 When prompted for an access token, provide the authentication token you generated earlier.

     > **Note:** `my-robot-type` is a placeholder and you can ignore it for now.